lewnelson/CI-hmvc-login-module/README.md

 There are a number of steps for initial setup so I will list them here.
  1. Setup the login database with the tables.
 I have supplied a .sql file to import all the blank tables.
  2. Setup your default database.
 I have separated the login database from your apps default database for security reasons.
 This shouldn't affect how active record should use your default database though.
+Database user for login requires SELECT, UPDATE, INSERT and DELETE.
  2. Change base_url inside /application/config/config.php.
  3. Change database settings inside /application/config/database.php.
 By default the app is setup to use a database called login.
 This can be changed by modifying /application/modules/login/models/mdl_login.php then changing the database to load inside the __construct method.
  4. Check /application/config/routes.php and modify default settings if you wish.
 Otherwise just leave them.